zeitlinger/keyboard/README.md

 For the base layer, there are several options for modifiers for different typing speeds and personal preferences:

-- One shot mods with a low timeout - so they don't interfere with typing fast
+- One shot mods with a low timeout - so they don't interfere with typing fast (currently only used for alt, ctrl and shift, but not any combination of those)
-- Thumb combos - they can be pressed more easily compared to the one shot mods - if you want slower typing speed
+- Thumb combos - they can be pressed more easily compared to the one shot mods - if you want slower typing speed (currently used)
-- Mod layer - an extra layer with home row mods, which are even easier to press than the thumb combos
+- Mod layer - an extra layer with home row mods, which are even easier to press than the thumb combos (currently unused)
+- One shot mods on a layer

 Then you can also enable Home row mods "Layer Options" (currently disabled, because of timing issues).